kbvincent/kitchen-test-helper/README.md

 This recipe will build a databag, place it in the correct local databag location, and allow future cookbooks to use the created databags as if they had been read from a chef server.

-To use this recipe, include it in your Kitchen yml runlist, before any other recipes:
+To use this recipe, include it in your `kitchen.yml` run_list, before any other recipes:

 ```ruby
 ---